 More-than-Human Participation (Review)

-This note prepares materials for the review of more-than-human participation.
+This note prepares materials for a review of more-than-human participation.

 Cf.